yochaigal/cairn/wip/backgrounds/fletchwind.md

 - Bow (see table)
 - Serrated Knife (d6)
 - Boiled Leather (1 Armor)
-- Heartroot Salve (recover 1d4 STR)
+- Heartroot Salve (restores 1d4 STR, 1 use)

 ## How did you earn your bow?
 Roll 1d6: